Shawn Sawyers

-Shawn Sawyers (born 19 September 1976, in Jamaica) is a Jamaican professional football player who plays as a goalkeeper, in 2010 he transferred from Portmore United to Humble Lions F.C. in the Jamaica National Premier League.
+Shawn Sawyers (born 19 September 1976) is a Jamaican professional football player who plays as a goalkeeper, in 2010 he transferred from Portmore United to Humble Lions F.C. in the Jamaica National Premier League.

 International career

 Sawyers made his debut for Jamaica in a May 2002 friendly match against Nigeria, coming on as a substitute for Aaron Lawrence.
 He has served as the long-time number two keeper for Jamaica.
 He has collected 29 caps since, his last international match being the February 2009 in a friendly match in London versus Nigeria.